 When those two figures match up, a trade can take place between the buyer and seller.
-The matching pairs are put together and the buy and sell orders are executed.
+The matching pairs are put together, and the buy and sell orders are executed.

-For example, say there are two sellers trying to sell shares of Company X, one for $10 and one for $10.50.
-At the same time two buyers are trying to buy shares of Company X, one for $11 and one for $10.50.
-The seller and buyer offering $10.50 are paired together and for the moment the new price for the stock is $10.50.
+For example, say two sellers are trying to sell shares of Company X, one for $10 and one for $10.50.
+At the same time, two buyers are trying to buy shares of Company X, one for $11 and one for $10.50.
+The seller and buyer offering $10.50 are paired together, and for the moment, the new price for the stock is $10.50.

-The New York Stock exchange is a prime example of an auction market.
+The New York Stock Exchange is a prime example of an auction market.
 The exchange does the pairing of buyers and sellers to make the process as efficient as possible, avoiding direct negotiations between buyers and sellers.

 Electronic Communication Networks (ECNs)

-To place a trade with an ECN, investors must be subscribers, and for the most part, only broker dealers and some institutional traders are allowed to become subscribers.
+To place a trade with an ECN, investors must be subscribers, and for the most part, only broker-dealers and some institutional traders are allowed to become subscribers.
 Individual investors must have an account with a broker to place an order.